Community Development Block Grant-CV

 Once the retrofit of this building is complete, the outdated and non-conforming building will be modernized and ready to contribute another thirty years of activity in Bemidji.
 The Day Center will not only help prevent COVID-19 spread, staff will also be available to help someone who does contract the virus to keep them and others safe.
 The Day Center will also serve as a safe haven for people as they search for the services to help them find stability and happiness.
 The new space will also give area service providers one more tool in their toolkit as they provide housing, healthcare, therapy and other services for their clients.

-To complete the retrofit, NCH partnered with HRDC and the City of Bemidji to apply for a competitive COVID-Related Community Development Block Grant through the Department of Education and Economic Development.
+To complete the retrofit, NCH partnered with HRDC and the City of Bemidji to apply for a competitive COVID-Related Community Development Block Grant through the Department of Employment and Economic Development.
 There was a very short timeframe for the application, and HRDC worked closely and quickly with Bemidji and NCH to write and submit the grant. $570,000 was awarded in 2021 to support the repairs.
 Since then, HRDC completed an environmental review and the project was approved for work to begin.
 Widseth was selected as the architect/engineering firm and has completed design work, and contract bids are set to be awarded in June 2022 so that construction work can be complete by the end of the year.
 HRDC will be with the project through completion to provide administrative services for the grant and project.